- Importance of forecasting

 The ability to accurately forecast sales and expenses is a necessary skill for a manager or owner to possess.
-In this chapter we will look at ways to help you to become more proficient in forecasting both your sales and expenses.
+In this chapter, we will look at ways to help you to become more proficient in forecasting both your sales and expenses.

 Using the history of past sales in your foodservice operation is critical when attempting to accurately forecast future sales.
 But, as the famous investing quote states “Past Performance does not guarantee future results”.
 It is not enough to only look at the past to predict the future.
 There are just too many variables that can positively or negatively affect our operation.
-In this unit we will look at several ways food service operations can attempt to accurately forecast.
+In this unit, we will look at several ways food service operations can attempt to accurately forecast.

 Two important figures to track in a foodservice operation’s sales history, in addition to overall sales, are customer count or number of “covers” and check average.
 Many operations record these figures hourly and use them daily to control both food production and labor usage.
 These figures are likely part of a computerized sales and accounting system and can be saved for multiple years.
 Looking back at these records is often the basis for predicting future sales and customer counts.
 Guest check average is also useful in comparing performance from one time period to another or one unit to another.
 Guest check average, past customer counts and sales are also critical to developing budgets and other plans for future operations.

 Calculating the guest check average is quite simple as long as the proper records are being kept.
-Check average is just what it says, the average of what each guest spends.
+The check average is just what it says, the average of what each guest spends.
 It is calculated by dividing the total food and beverage sales by the total number of guests (or covers) in a particular time period.
 Challenging operators, managers, and even servers to increase the guest check average over a period of time or during a particular meal period can be a way to motivate everyone in the operation to help increase revenue and “grow” the business.

 As managers or owners, we must walk a fine line between having enough product or labor, while not having too much.
 Many companies are now grading individual units based on how much inventory they have on hand, or how much they spent on labor.
 If you have too much you would be “in the red”.
-Each company would have their own formula to decide what is too much.
+Each company would have its own formula to decide what is too much.
 It is typically based on how many weeks worth of inventory you have (calculations for this will be covered in a later chapter.)
 Of course, having a certain “emergency stock” on hand to account for inaccurate forecasts, unexpected crowds (think tour bus), weather emergencies, delays or missed deliveries is usually a good idea, especially before the business is well established.
 Also, the more remote your property the more emergency stock you would need to keep on hand.
-Think remote lodge, or an oil field on the north slope in Alaska.
+Think remote lodge or an oil field on the north slope in Alaska.
 These facilities would obviously need a great deal of “emergency stock” on hand.

 Labor will be judged by how much you spent versus how much revenue you brought in.
-Productivity of labor should be calculated and evaluated on a regular basis.
+The productivity of labor should be calculated and evaluated on a regular basis.
 Setting benchmarks for labor productivity can also help an operator schedule employees based on sales history.
 Think about food or labor cost percent (from the previous chapter) and the foodservice manager being “graded” on how well these two business ratios are managed.

 Why is it important to accurately forecast?

 Food – If we order, and prepare too much food it will negatively affect our bottom line.
 Waste will attribute to a high food cost, and high food cost %.
-Even worse, would be over producing, and serving food that is not at its optimum, which will lead to customer dissatisfaction.
+Even worse, it would be overproducing and serving food that is not at its optimum, which will lead to customer dissatisfaction.
 Portion control also can affect our forecasting.
 If we over portion, then we can run out of food.
 If we under portion, then we short-change our customer.
 Constantly running out of products can ruin the reputation of your food service operation.
 Many operations use a concept called a “popularity index” to assist in forecasting how much of each menu item to produce given an overall customer count forecast.
 Example: The percentage of the total number of entrees sold for each individual entrée is established based on sales history.
 Then that percentage is applied to the total customer count predicted to be served for a specific meal or day.

-Calculation example of a popularity index:
+A calculation example of a popularity index:

 |Entree||Average daily number sold this week||Percent of total entrees sold||Number to produce for forecast of 1200 guests|